 That’s right…Lewis BBQ, Rodney Scott, Home Team, Swig & Swine, etc. are all good but they ain’t Roys!

->

-> Don’t waste your time with the big named over-hyped, and priced, places when the best BBQ resides in Lexington!
+Don’t waste your time with the big-named over-hyped, and priced, places when the best BBQ resides in Lexington (now Irmo)!

->

-> Over on Yelp, Mandy N stopped by Roy’s Grille to avoid a traffic backup and found a reason to return:
+Over on Yelp, Mandy N stopped by Roy’s Grille to avoid a traffic backup and found a reason to return:

 To be in an Exxon, and only have one smoker, the BBQ was pretty damn good!